Data current at December 2016.

 - Israeli-issued work permits ceased in April 2006 for Palestinian workers from the Gaza Strip to access the Israeli labour market.

-- More than one third of Palestinian workers in Gaza are unemployed – one of the highest unemployment rates (45%) in the world.
+- More than one third of Palestinian workers in Gaza are unemployed – one of the highest unemployment rates (41%) in the world.
+Youth (aged 15-29yrs) unemployment rates in the Gaza Strip are extraordinarily high at 56%.

 - Formerly large employers, the decimation of local manufacturing, agriculture and fishing industries due to the blockade and conflict-damage/-destruction contributes to growing unemployment and economic despair.